Everything You Need to Know About Brand Experience

 2. Identify areas for improvement.

 Next is targeting an area for improvement.
-While there may be more than one aspect of brand experience that could use a refresh or redesign, attempting to do everything at once can spread strategy efforts too thin and deliver less-than-ideal results.
+While there may be more than one aspect of brand experience that could use a refresh or redesign such as a logo, attempting to do everything at once can spread strategy efforts too thin and deliver less-than-ideal results.
 For example, you might choose to increase positive social mentions across specific channels such as Facebook or Instagram.
 While the eventual goal could be a larger social impact from initial contact to eventual conversion, easily-accessible social platforms provide an ideal starting point.

 3. Measure your results.